 Businesses of every size need leaders who can think critically, communicate effectively, and work collaboratively to identify and achieve business goals in socially and ethically responsible ways.
-An MBA from the Redlands School of Business can prepare you to be the kind of leader that businesses are looking for and to deliver the skills necessary to positively impact businesses and society.
+An MBA from the Redlands School of Business & Society can prepare you to be the kind of leader that businesses are looking for and to deliver the skills necessary to positively impact businesses and society.
 Whether you choose to be an entrepreneur, work for a global corporation, or serve in the public sector, you can manage innovation, growth, and stability at organizations of every size.

 With each graduating class, our MBA students tell us the knowledge they have gained and applied has given them the confidence to develop and articulately champion their ideas.
 In our most recent survey of 2020 Redlands graduates, more than 95 percent would recommend our program to their friends, family, and colleagues.
 Additionally, more than half of our 2020 graduates said their degree has increased their earning power.

 As a Redlands School of Business & Society student, you are welcomed by a 30,000+ alumni network and are invited and encouraged to attend speakers' events and activities on a range of contemporary business topics.